wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 published: true
 ---

-I'm a sucker for catchy mottoes: _"Work Hard, Play Hard"_, _"Go Big or Go Home"_, _"YOLO"_.
+I'm a sucker for catchy mottoes: "Work Hard, Play Hard", "Go Big or Go Home", "YOLO".
 If you're going to have a guiding life principle, why not let it roll off the tongue?

-Along the same lines, I've begun to live by a mantra of my own: _"Path of Least Regret"_.
-I know, it doesn't quite have the same ring to it, but what it means is this: when you're at a crossroad debating which choice to make, choose the one future-you will regret the least, even if it goes bad.
+Along the same lines, I've begun to live by a mantra of my own: "Path of Least Regret".
+I know, it doesn't quite have the same ring to it, but what it means is this: when you're at a crossroad debating which choice to make, __choose the one future-you will regret the least, even if it goes bad__.
 The one that would result in fewer "what if"s and "if only"s.
 Where when you look back, you'll think yes, I'm glad I chose that.